seandavi/genetrack-central/docs/rest/installation.rst

 * in general having **1 GB** free memory will allow for a simultanous processing of multiple datasets for the largest genomes (such as of human).
 * once the data is uploaded GeneTrack will index it for speedy access.
-This transformation takes with a performance of approximately **2 minutes** for each **1 million** data rows.
+This transformation takes place with a performance of approximately **2 minutes** for each **1 million** data rows.

 GeneTrack will run on any operating system for which the required python package and modules